yoctoproject/poky/documentation/ref-manual/system-requirements.rst

-If your host development system does not meet this requirement, you can resolve this by installing a ``buildtools-extended`` tarball that contains additional tools, the equivalent of ``buildtools-essential``.
+If your host development system does not meet this requirement, you can resolve this by installing a ``buildtools-extended`` tarball that contains additional tools, the equivalent of the Debian/Ubuntu ``build-essential`` package.

 Installing a Pre-Built ``buildtools`` Tarball with ``install-buildtools`` script
 --------------------------------------------------------------------------------